Top

 Göreme Open Air Museum

 In the afternoon, head to Göreme Open Air Museum.
 You can take a taxi from the town centre or walk if you like.
 It’s an easy to moderate uphill walk that takes around 20 mins.
 The Göreme Open Air Museum is a UNESCO World Heritage Site and is widely regarded as one of the most important cultural sites in Turkey.
 It’s a mind-blowing site that consists of rock-cut churches and monasteries that were carved into the rock formations by early Christian monks between the 4th and 13th centuries.
-The site includes caves with breathtaking frescoes that depict religious scenes and several churches and chapels with intricate architectural details.
+The site includes caves with breathtaking frescoes that depict religious scenes and several churches and chapels with sophisticated architectural details.

 On the highest point of the valley, you find the most famous of the museum’s churches, the Dark Church, which takes its name from the fact that it originally had very few windows.
 The lack of light helped in preserving its precious frescoes in vivid colours, which depict many religious moments such as the Nativity, the Betrayal by Judas and the Crucifixion.